What You’ll Learn in This Article

 Cannabis is a dioecious plant, meaning it can be categorically divided into male and female plants.
-Male plants produce the pollen necessary for a female plant to produce seeds, while the female plant is the only plant to naturally produce the major cannabinoids, namely cannabidiolic acid (CBDA) and tetrahydrocannabinolic acid (THCA).
-Cannabis also produces several other valuable compounds, such as terpenes and flavonoids, that potentially work synergistically with marijuana’s cannabinoids to enhance desired and therapeutic effects.
+Male plants produce the pollen necessary for a female plant to produce seeds, while the female plant is the one to naturally produce more of the major cannabinoids, namely cannabidiolic acid (CBDA) and tetrahydrocannabinolic acid (THCA), which convert to CBD and THC, respectively.
+Cannabis also produces several other valuable compounds, such as terpenes and flavonoids, that potentially work synergistically with the cannabinoids to enhance desired and therapeutic effects.

-While still highly debated, most countries only recognize one cannabis species, Cannabis sativa, but some recognize up to three species — C. sativa, C. indica, and C. ruderalis — based on geographic origin, genetics, and morphology.
-The central difference between today’s Indica and Sativa plants is in their observable traits during the cultivation cycle.
+While still highly debated, most countries only recognize one cannabis species, Cannabis sativa L., but some recognize up to three species — C. sativa, C. indica, and C. ruderalis — based on geographic origin, genetics, and morphology.
+The central difference between today’s indica and sativa plants is in their observable traits during the cultivation cycle.

-Knowing the morphological, or physical, form difference between Indica and Sativa plants is more useful to growers and cultivators than virtually anyone else in the cannabis space, despite the terms’ common use in the consumer marketplace.
+Knowing the morphological, or physical, form differences between indica and sativa plants is more useful to growers and cultivators than virtually anyone else in the cannabis space, despite the terms’ common use in the consumer marketplace.

 Every part of the cannabis plant is usable.
 Historically, cannabis has been bred by humans for three distinct purposes: